alexlobera/leanjs_OLD_NX/src/pages/bootcamp-landing-content/react-redux-graphql-bootcamp-austin.md

 url: /react-redux-graphql-bootamp-austin/
 youtubeID: Th32gt1XeEI
 paragraphs:
-  - Join us for our first addition of the React, Redux GraphQL bootcamp Austin, Texas.
-Over 6 days we'll cover everything you need to know to become an expert in the react ecosystem with our accelerated learning format.
+  - Join us for our first addition of the <b>React, Redux GraphQL</b>
+    bootcamp <b>Austin, Texas.</b> Over 6 days we'll cover everything you need to know to become an expert in the react ecosystem with our accelerated learning format.
   - We've worked with JS Guru and Austin native Kyle Simpson in one